-Under International Financial Reporting Standards ("IFRSs") an effective yield adjustment is made on interest receivable and interest payable.
-The expected life of the mortgages and Notes was extended in 2008 to reflect actual payment experience.
-The net difference passed through the income statement for the year ended 31 December 2009 was £3,013 loss (31 December 2008 £3,014 loss)
+Under International Financial Reporting Standards ("IFRSs") an effective yield adjustment is made on interest receivable and interest payable, reflecting the discount at which the mortgages and Notes were originally issued.
+The net difference passed through the Statement of Comprehensive Income for the year ended 31 December 2010 was £3,013 loss (31 December 2009 £3,013 loss).